alloba/book-of-hours-notes/things/Glassfinger Toxin.md

 ## Description
 Glassfinger Toxin

 'What is within, without; what is without, within.'
-A poison sacred to the votaries of the Meniscate.
+A poison sacred to the votaries of [[Meniscate|the Meniscate]].
 ## Locations
 - [[Fludd Gallery]]
 - [[Motley Tower - Dispensary]]